satamaka/Wanabin/README.md

 # Wanabin
-Building my own /bin tools, one by one.
+Building /bin tools, one by one.

 A work in progress.
 It currently features `cat` and `echo`, with more tools are on the way.